Complementarity of gravitational wave analyses and di-Higgs production in the exploration of the Electroweak Phase Transition dynamics in the RxSM: Phenomenological implications

 In \cref{plane1} we can see that in the allowed parameter region three different thermal histories are possible.
 Following the labels in \cref{thermalhistories}, we name the corresponding regions \textbf{B}, \textbf{C} and \textbf{D}.
 First, in region \textbf{B} (dark purple) we find weak first-order phase transitions: these transitions are of first order because there is a small discontinuous transition in the EW doublet direction, and the nucleation condition of \cref{nucleation} is fulfilled.
 However, these points are not interesting for phenomenology because the phase transition is too weak.
 Next, regions \textbf{C} and \textbf{D} exhibit SFOEWPT --- the difference between the two regions is that region \textbf{C} features multi-step phase transitions, starting with a weak first-order phase transition followed by the EW phase transition occuring as a SFOEWPT, while in region \textbf{D} the phase transitions occur in one step.
 We can observe that the behaviour of $\xi_n$ at the boundary between both regions is smooth.
 This is because in region \textbf{C} for the calculation of $\xi_n$ we consider the second step of the two-step phase transition, which is the step during which there is tunnelling in the EW doublet direction.
 Taken separately, this transition corresponds exactly to the single-step transition in region \textbf{D}.
 A similar continuous behaviour of $\xi_n$ is, however, not found at the boundary between regions \textbf{B} and \textbf{C}.
 The reason is that at some moment the two branches for positive values of the singlet field in region \textbf{C} in \cref{thermalhistories} connect, and the corresponding phase remains deeper than the negative phase.
 As a consequence, there is then no tunnelling to the negative phase of the singlet field, meaning that the second step of the phase transition of region \textbf{C} never occurs, and thus there is no SFOEWPT.

 In \cref{plane1variables} we restrict our attention to the part of benchmark plane 1 where we find a SFOEWPT.
 In the left and right plots the colour coding represents, respectively, $T_n$ (in GeV) and the SNR at LISA for a bubble wall velocity of $\vw=0.95$ and 3 years observation time. \footnote{The shape of the shown areas in both plots is slightly different, because the calculation of the SNR fails for a few points.} From the right plot, we find that there is a large region of the parameter space for which SNR $> 10$, i.e.\ where we find a stochastic GW background detectable at LISA.
 This result is obtained for $\vw=0.95$, which as will be discussed in \cref{sec:vwdep} is the most pessimistic assumption.
 Turning next to the left plot of \cref{plane1variables}, we can see that for the points that are observable at LISA $T_n$ is relatively low, $T_n\lesssim70$ GeV --- while the percolation temperature for these same points can be computed to be even significantly lower, $T_p\lesssim60\gev$.
 We can conclude from this that the high GW signals found in benchmark plane 1 are directly related to low values of $T_p$.
+We also checked the strength of the transition ($\alpha$, see \cref{eq:def_alpha}) in this region of the benchmark plane, and we discuss in Appendix A the assumption of working during a radiation dominated era and the possibility of supercooling.